 I’ve been thinking a lot lately about the role of gifts in our relationships.

 What’s the most successful gift you’ve ever given?
-I've given two outstanding gifts: I bought my husband a TiVO device when that technology was fairly new, and I bought my sister a treadmill desk, as pictured (you can read about that gift exchange in Better Than Before, or listen to us talking about it here).
+I’ve given two outstanding gifts: I bought my husband a TiVO device when that technology was fairly new, and I bought my sister a treadmill desk, as pictured (you can read about that gift exchange in Better Than Before.

 What’s the best gift you’ve ever received?